- John Retired journalist (3)

 Hello from Washington

 We are a pair of retired journalists who have lived in Washington, DC, for 18 years.
-Pat is also a church music director and organist.
+Pat is also a church music director, organist and folk harper.

 We are interested in foreign and U.S. trips of all durations.
 We have had 15 wonderful exchanges in the U.S., France, Ireland, Canada and Mexico.
 Weekday exchanges work as well as weekends.
 Martine the basset hound can visit friends during your stay.